 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your child’s doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating astrocytoma.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating astrocytoma.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future children with astrocytoma.